rindeal-js/git-remote-refs-cmp/README.md

 ## 🚀 Features

 - 🔍 Fetch and compare Git references from remote repositories asynchronously.
-- 📊 Identify differences in reference counts, names, and hashes, with detailed messages.
+- 📊 Identify differences in reference counts, names, and hashes, with detailed messages when encountering differences.
 - ⚠️ Robust input validation.
 - No runtime dependencies